ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Chassis:
 : A field replaceable equipment with a particular structural format and dimensions.
-A chassis can include spaces to take cards (called slots).
+A chassis can include spaces(called slots) to take cards.
 : Elsewhere, a chassis can be called shelf, sub-rack, etc.

 Port: